P.O. Box 16, Flat Rock, NC 28731

 Ginger moved to Flat Rock from New Hampshire in 2006.
 She was delighted to find the one of her favorite American writers once lived in her new hometown and that his home is now a National Park with scenic views, hiking trails, gardens, and adorable baby goats.
 Now retired engineer, Ginger spends much of her time in community service.
 She feels honored that she was asked to join The Friends of Carl Sandburg at Connemara, Inc. and help them in their mission of supporting the Park Service to maintain the park for all to enjoy.

 John started as a Sandburg Garden Volunteer in Spring of 2017, shortly after retirement and a move to the Hendersonville area.
 A native of Illinois, he grew up 60 miles southeast of Galesburg and eventually lived and worked in Des Moines, Iowa, for 35 years.
 His prior professional experiences include being a High School Art Instructor, working for a large Medical Insurance Company, and then managing a Billing Office for a Multi-Specialty Medical Clinic.
 An avid gardener, he completed the NC Master Gardener Certification Program in 2018.
-John has led the Sandburg Demonstration Garden Team since 2019 and has been on The Friends of Carl Sandburg at Connemara, Inc. Board since August of 2018.
+John led the Sandburg Demonstration Garden Team from 2019 to early 2021, and has been on The Friends of Carl Sandburg at Connemara, Inc. board since August of 2018.
 He find the growing things in the vast assortments of “NC soil” a very interesting and rewarding challenge.

 Before becoming full time Flat Rock residents in 2010, Keith and his wife Joan had a second home in Saluda.
 He retired from NextEra Energy, Inc. (formerly Florida Power & Light Co.) after 18 years as Director of Risk Management.
 Previously, Keith was a senior attorney for Standard Oil of Ohio (later, British Petroleum) focusing on major commercial transactions both domestic and international, and managing the tort litigation and claims group.
 While in OH and FL, he was active in church, local Boy Scouts and in youth sports coaching.
 In Flat Rock, Keith has been a member of the East Flat Rock Community Planning committee and served on the Highland Lake Homeowners Association Board, including two years as president.
 He has an undergrad degree is from West Virginia University; and a Juris Doctorate is from Duquesne University.

-Drawn to all that Western North Carolina has to offer, Mark and his wife, Loretta, relocated from Ohio in 2019 after visiting the area for many years.
-Ready for a new challenge after a successful career in various roles with major corporations including AT&T and Nationwide Insurance, Mark spent a year in Boulder, Colorado, attending culinary school.
+Drawn to all that Western North Carolina has to offer, Mark and his wife, Loretta, relocated from central Ohio in 2019 after visiting the area for many years.
+Ready for a new challenge after a successful career in various positions with major corporations including AT&T and Nationwide Insurance, Mark spent a year in Boulder, Colorado, attending culinary school.
 Upon completion, he operated his own business offering private chef services and culinary instruction, and managed a wellness-through-food program for a non-profit organization.
 Mark joined our board in early 2021, and he is delighted to be a part of the organization.
 You can also find him volunteering at the Pisgah National Forest Visitor Center.

 Tony Robles is a poet and writer living in Hendersonville, NC.
 Originally from San Francisco, he is the author of two collections of poetry/short stories, Cool Don’t Live Here No More–A Letter to San Francisco and Fingerprints of a Hunger Strike.
 He was a shortlist nominee for Poet Laureate of San Francisco in 2017 and was named Carl Sandburg Home Writer in Residence in 2020.
 He is a two-time Pushcart Prize nominee and Individual Literary Artist Grant recipient of the San Francisco Art Commission.
 He is currently an MFA candidate at Vermont College’s creative writing program.
 For more information, tonyrobles.wordpress.com